grid#

 - __copy__()[source]#

-Creates of a shallow copy.
+Creates a shallow copy of the instance.

-on an instance of this class.- Returns:
+copy()on an instance of this class.- Returns:

-The copy of the current instance.
+A shallow copy of the current instance.

 - Return type: